kevba/blog/content/posts/bash-if-statements.md

 One of the things in bash that always confuses me are if statements.
 I never know how to write one without googling it.
 For example: Do I need two square brackets `[[ ` or just one `[ `.
 When should I use `-eq ` and when `==`?.
 Why are there even two options for all those things?

 This post is mostly an excuse to figure these things out and learn about them.
-It is by no means comprehensive, but it covers the basics.
+It is by no means comprehensive.

 # The square bracket situation
 In bash an if-statement can be written as follows: